jewelsofthought/neshama/site/posts/parashot/Terumah.md

 <figure class='quote'>
   <p>
-    Every created entity has a spark of G‑dliness within it, a pinpoint of divinity that constitutes its “soul,” its spiritual function and design.
+    Every created entity has a spark of G‑dliness within it, a pinpoint of divinity that constitutes its "soul," its spiritual function and design.
 When we utilize something to serve the Creator, we penetrate its shell of mundanity, revealing and realizing its divine essence.
-Thus we elevate these “sparks,” reuniting them with their Source.
+Thus we elevate these "sparks," reuniting them with their Source.
   </p>
   <figcaption>&mdash;(The Chassidic Masters)</figcaption>
 </figure>